 Check Venue Insurance Requirements Early

-Many wedding venues, event centres, and corporate locations in Australia require photographers to hold current public liability insurance and provide a certificate of currency before the event.
+Most wedding venues, event centres, and corporate locations require a certificate of currency for public liability before the event.
 Check requirements well in advance to avoid last-minute issues that could cost you a booking.

 5

 Recording to two memory cards simultaneously is the single best risk mitigation for photographers.
 If one card fails, the backup preserves the images.
-This practice also strengthens your position with insurers and may reduce professional indemnity premiums, as it demonstrates responsible working practices.
+This practice also strengthens your position with insurers and may contribute to lower PI premiums.

 6

-Standard photography insurance policies may not cover drone operations.
-If you offer aerial photography or videography, check whether your policy includes drone liability and equipment cover.
-CASA Part 101 certification is required for commercial drone operations, and many clients require drone-specific insurance.
+Standard photography policies may not cover drone operations.
+If you offer aerial photography or videography, verify whether your policy includes drone liability and equipment cover.
+CASA certification is required for commercial drone operations, and many clients and venues require drone-specific insurance.

 7